UMD-CS-STICs/389Ofall17/README.md

 ## Credits: 1

 ## Course Description
 This course provides a comprehensive, practical introduction to technical interviews.
 The course will start with basic topics such as Big O and String Manipulation.
 We will then move into more complex topics such as Bit Manipulation and Dynamic Programming.

-Most of the classes will be in-class interviews to give real interview practice.
+Most of the classes will be "In-Class Interviews".

 ## Textbooks
 Required: None